baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 ### Consent Management Platforms

-Various companies offer so-called consent management platforms (CMPs), off-the-shelf solutions that website operators can embed into their site under the promise that they will ensure legal compliance for tracking and similar processing [@onetrustllc.OneTrustConsentManagement; @usercentricsgmbhWebsiteConsentManagement2022; @cookiebotCookiebotConsentManagement2020; @piwikprosaPiwikPROConsent2022].
+Various companies offer *consent management platforms* (CMPs), off-the-shelf solutions that website operators can embed into their site under the promise that they will ensure legal compliance for tracking and similar processing [@onetrustllc.OneTrustConsentManagement; @usercentricsgmbhWebsiteConsentManagement2022; @cookiebotCookiebotConsentManagement2020; @piwikprosaPiwikPROConsent2022].
 Using a CMP means that individual websites don't have to implement consent dialogs themselves anymore.
 As such, CMPs are also conducive to research as one now only needs to handle a handful of CMPs instead of custom implementations on every website.

 Theoretically, CMPs should also make it easier for websites to follow the law as the CMP is responsible for ensuring that processing that requires consent (like tracking or setting corresponding cookies) only happens after consent has been given by the user.
 However, most CMPs are highly configurable and allow the website operators to enable behaviour that violates the law; sometimes such settings are even the default [@noyb.euWeComplyGuideOneTrust2021].

-TODO: Maybe include examples from actual CMPs that can be configured wrongly?

 On the web, usage of CMPs is common.
 Recent research detected the use of CMPs on between 6&nbsp;% and 13&nbsp;% of European websites, depending on their Tranco rank [@hilsPrivacyPreferenceSignals2021; @matteCookieBannersRespect2020].
 Ad tech company Kevel reports the presence of a CMP on 44&nbsp;% of the top 10k US sites for Q1 2022 [@kevelConsentManagementPlatform2022].